usdigitalresponse/univaf/archives/docs/sources_ids.md

 Kroger provides day-by-day `capacity` data, but not `slots` level data.
 In mid-2022, they shut off their public API with no notice to partners, and neither UNIVAF nor vaccines.gov has appointment data after that date (there is *stock* data from the CDC for these stores, though).

+### NJVSS (`univaf-njvss`)

+The [New Jersey Vaccine Scheduling System (NJVSS)](https://covidvaccine.nj.gov/) is the state of New Jersey's official booking system, and was used for mass vaccination centers, public health clinics, and an assortment other retail locations (it does not cover all vaccination locations in the state).

+### PrepMod (`univaf-prepmod`)

+PrepMod is a clinic management tool in use by many public health departments and built by [Maryland Partnership for Prevention](https://www.immunizemaryland.org).
+It is designed around one-off *events*, so there are some caveats with how we map clinic events to physical locations in this API.
+In particular:

+- A location’s top-level `booking_url` property is generally the best link for somebody who wants to book a vaccination.
+It links to a search results page with criteria that match the location.
+However, there are some caveats here:
+    - Most locations have multiple listings — most PrepMod “clincs” are single-day events, so a given location may have one listing for each day, or sometimes one for each day & vaccine type combination (it depends on how the public health department sets things up).
+    - It may also list *other* locations that aren’t exact matches.
+PrepMod searches are based on the centroid of a zip code, and so may include additional similarly named clinics nearby.
+(This is most often a problem for mobile clinics, where multiple nearby locations share the same name, e.g. “Pop-up Clinic - Anchorage Health Department.”)
+- A location’s `info_url` property links to a listing of all the clinics managed by a given PrepMod server, and may include *many* different locations.
+- Each slot in an availability record's `slots` array has a relatively unique `booking_url` that lets you book that exact slot.
+However, the list of vaccines available may include more than are actually offered for that slot.
+PrepMod's API unfortunately doesn't provide fine-grained enough info to explain which vaccines are available for which slot.

 ### Rite Aid (`univaf-rite-aid-api`, `univaf-rite-aid-scraper`, `univaf-rite-aid-smart`)

 [CVS](https://www.riteaid.com) is a national retail pharmacy chain that performed a large number of COVID vaccinations.
 Rite Aid also owns [Bartell Drugs](https://www.bartelldrugs.com) and some Rite Aid sources also provide information for those stores.